CorporateFounder/unitedStates_final/documentationEng/preambleEng.md

 and each of them will receive minus 25 votes, votes divided by the number candidates AGAINST, so you voted for 6 candidates,
 2 of them received +50, four of them -25.
-Every law, like every position, has its ownoh hash, for which the participants can cast votes and thus take part in the vote.
+Every law, like every position, has its own oh hash, for which the participants can cast votes and thus take part in the vote.

 ### 11. Sanctions